 - Continue stirring constantly and return it to a boil.
 Boil for exactly one minute.
 (Set a timer to make sure you get it for a full minute).

-- Remove from the stove & immediately ladle into sterilized jars.
-Place lids on jars, screw on tightly.
+- Wipe rims, place lids on jars, screw on tightly.

-- Process in a hot bath (boiling water) for 10 minutes to seal the jars.
+- Place jars in a hot bath (boiling water) for 10 minutes to seal the jars.

 - Makes 6 eight oz. jars.